chaoliuerdos/rfsoc_software/README.txt

+The project need to setup correctly in Xilinx SDK - both hardware platform and board support package.

 The GbE was implemented based on the FreeRTOS LwIP UDP Perf Client example design.

 rfdc_clk.c configures the rfdc ip - including programing LMX PLLs (there are two PLLs on the board).